OSC/ood-documentation/source/enable-desktops/add-cluster.rst

       :file:`/etc/ood/config/clusters.d/`.

 #.
 Navigate to your OnDemand site, in particular the Dashboard App, and you
-   should see in the top dropdown menu "Interactive Apps" ⇒ "Oakley Desktop" (or whatever you set as the ``title``).
+   should see in the top drop-down menu "Interactive Apps" ⇒ "Oakley Desktop" (or whatever you set as the ``title``).

    After choosing "Oakley Desktop" from the menu, you should be presented with